cristianbote/goober/README.md

 ### `css(taggedTemplate)`
 * `@returns {Function}` Returns the tag template function.

 Same as `styled` but without the tagName and vNode generation.
-In the end the output will be a className.
+Calling the function  created by `css` will result in a className.

 ```js
 import { css } from "goober";